 -

 “Sinker Rings” are now used ubiquitously in fish pen design to improve the volumetric stability of the net barrier system in response to current flows and waves.
 These are normally formed by rigid HDPE pipe with steel weight inside, suspended from the floating collar with winched cables.
-By replacing the HDPE pipe with inflatable SeaStrut elements, IMpact-9 can provide a variable weight sinker ring that can also be depressurised to its most buoyant condition and collapsed for easier handling.
-By integrating numerous such elements in net barrier design, it is possible to control the net pre-tension and buoyancy in response to simple application of water pressure.
+By replacing the HDPE pipe with inflatable SeaStrut elements, we can provide a variable weight sinker ring that can also be depressurised to its most buoyant condition and collapsed for easier handling.
+By integrating numerous such elements in net barrier design, it is possible to stabilise the net geometry and tune its weight in response to simple application of water pressure.
+Going beyond retro-fitting for traditional “sinker-rings”, this provides opportunities for entirely novel approaches to supporting immersed net-barrier structures, especially to support new open ocean containment solutions such as our Net9 concept.

 -

-The above design approach increases fish farm resilience in a number of subtle but important ways:
+The design approach increases fish farm resilience in a number of subtle but important ways:

 passive submergence response to storms with regulation and damping of mooring attachment loads

-high pressure submergence state means that in a leakage event, teh system fails to a positively buoyant condition
+The use of high pressure to achieve the submergence state means that in a leakage event, the system fails to a positively buoyant condition.

-high pressure supports pipe structures against collapse under pressure at depth, without needing to thicken pipe walls
+The pressure-supported tube structures remove the risk of collapse under ambient pressure at depth, without needing to thicken pipe walls.

-When the ocean moves, fish move with it.
-Conventional offshore structures are designed to attenuate or resist wave-induced motions.
-This results in relative motions between the structure and the ocean.
-In aquaculture, this may have consequences for fish health in storms.
+Open ocean fish farming is in its infancy, with early endeavours turning to more traditional offshore semi-submersible steel structures to provide safe offshore platforms.
+These are designed to attenuate and resist wave-induced motions to support human-centric operations.
+However, when the ocean moves, fish move with it.
+This results in relative motions between the operating platform and the ocean.
+In aquaculture, this has consequences for fish health in storms.
 From the fish’s frame of reference, nets and structures will be accelerating through their habitat requiring them to swim against accelerating flows to avoid impacts.
-In open ocean aquaculture, where waves can reach heights of 35m, providing a fish-friendly containment structure is not easy using a conventional steel structure.
-Equally, providing a safe operating platform is not possible using conventional pens or feed barges.
+In open ocean aquaculture, where waves can reach heights of 35 m, providing a fish-friendly containment structure, physically integrated within a conventional steel operating platform requires a more innovative approach.
+Impact-9 has used SeaStrut integrated with patented elastic solutions to address new architectures to address challenge, exemplified by the Net9 fish pen.

 Interested?